Coronavirus puts Seattle-area grocery workers on front lines of pandemic

 Grocery-store workers make up one of the largest workforces in the state.
 But it’s also one of the most vulnerable, with many working part-time or nonunion jobs.
 During the pandemic, the stress has been amped up.
 It’s like the holidays on amphetamines, but for weeks on end.
 Some are quitting rather than expose themselves, leaving more work for those left behind.

 The situation is evolving as stores continue to find new ways to cope with the increase in customer traffic.
 Safeway and Albertsons stores in Washington announced via a news release Tuesday that they have created hours for at-risk shoppers such as senior citizens, pregnant women and people with compromised immune systems — Tuesdays and Thursdays from 7-9 a.m.
-Umajimaya Seattle also announced Tuesday that it will dedicate 8-9 a.m. daily to senior citizen shoppers only.
+Uwajimaya Seattle also announced Tuesday that it will dedicate 8-9 a.m. daily to senior citizen shoppers only.

 But unless U.S. supermarkets take a page from the playbooks of stores in China or Italy and begin limiting hours or restricting the number of shoppers allowed in the store at a time, there’s no sign conditions will improve for grocery-store workers.